brianmd/geo/README.md

 This repository is for the Verve
 [coding challenge](https://github.com/VerveWireless/software-challenge).

 The example file format is slightly different than the challenge description.
-This uses the example file format (and puts it into the textarea as a default, which may be modified before submission.)
-The first five rows are added upon startup.
+This uses the example file format (and puts it into the textarea as a default, which info [such as location or radius] may be modified before submission.)
+The first five rows are added upon startup as an example.

 ![Alt text](docs/verve.png?raw=true "Class Diagram")